usharesoft/appcenter-docs/apis/en/source/pages/applianceimportandexport/applianceExport_download.rst

 	* Response Formats: ``*/*``
 	* Since: ``UForge 3.5``

-Downloads the archive (.tar.gz file) of an exported appliance.
+Downloads the archive of an exported appliance.
+The archive is a .tar.gz file.
 The archive contains the meta-data file of the :ref:`appliance-object` and any 3rd party software or configuration scripts associated with the :ref:`appliance-object`.

 An archive can be used with the `hammr <http://hammr.io>`_ command-line tool.